 When you transfer homeschool to public school, you will need to follow the guidelines given to you by the school and state laws, including what age do you start homeschooling.

-How to transfer from homeschool to public school
+Steps to transferring from homeschool to public school mid year:

 - Check with the school that you are transferring into: what is the process?
 What proof of courses completed or testing will your child need?

-- Be sure that your child is caught up on all courses and school work.
+- Be sure that your child is caught up on all courses and school work for their traditional school grade level.

 - Get your homeschool files and documentation (courses completed, grades, attendance, testing, etc.) in order in case they are needed by the school.
 (A homeschool mid year evaluation or mid year homeschool review may help with this.)